 Designed for use as supplemental reading in an advanced criminal procedure course on the post-investigation processing of a criminal case.
 Includes a clear, concise, and thorough narrative explanation of the issues involved in the prosecution and adjudication of a criminal case, from the decision to prosecute and pre-trial release through to sentencing, appeal and collateral attack.
 Ideal reference for students and practitioners.
+Advanced Criminal Procedure in a Nutshell is also available online via West Academic Study Aids.

 Call Number: Reading Room Study Aids KF9219.3 .L63

 This guide helps you gain an overview of and develop perspective on the area of criminal law.
 It is organized into eight sections for quick reference.
 Expert discussion explores punishment, specific crimes, and the ingredients of a crime such as mens rea and actus reus.
 Other topics covered include special defenses, the burden of proof, and inchoate and group criminality.
 It also reflects on the limitations of criminal law.
+Criminal Law in a Nutshell is also available online via West Academic Study Aids.

 Call Number: Reading Room Study Aids KF9219.3 .S54